-An old-fashioned garden staple, dusty miller will probably never go out of style.
-With its timeless silver foliage and lacy texture, this plant looks good throughout the whole growing season.
-Whether you use it as a backdrop for bright and bold flowers or as a statement piece in a container, this plant lasts and lasts.
+A timeless garden staple, dusty miller will probably never go out of style.
+With its striking silver foliage and lacy texture, this plant looks good throughout the whole growing season.
+Whether you use it as a backdrop for bright and bold flowers or as a statement piece in a container, this beautiful plant lasts and lasts.

 With its trademark silver foliage, dusty miller looks good in any combination.
 The silver look of the leaves actually comes from numerous tiny white hairs.
 These hairs are most prominent on the undersides of the leaves and on the stems.
 On older plants, the hairs can actually become worn off and you will begin to see the green underneath.